UoB-COMSM0166/2025-group-20/README.md

 <h3>User Stories</h3>
 We used user stories to define our functional requirements because they provide a clear, stakeholder-centred way to communicate what to build, for whom, and why—making them accessible to both technical and non-technical team members.
 We began by identifying a broader strategic objective (initiative), then broke it down into epics and further into user stories.
-This structured approach was especially helpful in the early stages of game development, as it gave us a focused and actionable goals as to what to build.
-For example, we designed the game to have a tutorial page from the start, so our game maintains clarity.
+This structured approach was especially helpful in the early stages of game development, as it gave us focused and actionable goals as to what to build.
+For example, we designed the game to have a tutorial page from the start, so our game maintains clarity.<br>
 <table>
   <thead>
     <tr>